2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 • Rural

 It is worth mentioning that the main cities of Colombia are usually the most desired by all applicants.
-These are Bogotá D.C., Medellín, and Cali; but just 30% of our Grantees tend to be placed there, and the remaining 70% (the majority) are located in cities/municipalities other than the three main cities.
-Therefore, and bearing in mind the cultural and social diversity of Colombia, the Commission seeks candidates who are resilient, adaptable, and flexible in the face of difficult, challenging, and changing situations, as well as candidates who want to have an impact in those remote regions.
+These are Bogota D.C., Medellín, and Cali; but just 30% of our grantees tend to be placed there, and the remaining 70% (the majority) are located in cities/municipalities other than the three main cities.
+Therefore, bearing in mind Colombia's cultural and social diversity, the Commission seeks candidates who are resilient, adaptable, and flexible in the face of difficult, challenging, and changing situations, as well as candidates who want to impact those remote regions.

 Supplementary Project